siropkin/final-form-focus-on-first-field/README.md

-# 🏁 Final Form Focus On Fist Field
+# 🏁 Final Form Focus On First Field
 [🏁 Final Form](https://github.com/final-form/final-form) "decorator" that will attempt to apply focus to the first field on the form.

 ---